Driving while Impaired or Intoxicated Is Negligence

 At The Ammons Law Firm, we have represented victims of truck drivers impaired by both alcohol and drugs.
 Sometimes, truck drivers turn to stimulants, such as amphetamines, in order to remain awake and driver for longer periods of time than the law allows.
 In such cases, truck drivers may be found to have not only violated DUI/DWI laws but also to have violated hours-of-service laws and FMCSA regulations.

 In any case, operating a commercial vehicle or truck while impaired or intoxicated is considered negligence in the eyes of the law.
-Victims of such negligence have the right to seek fair financial compensation for their injuries and damages, and our Houston truck accident attorneys can help.
+Victims of such negligence have the right to seek fair financial compensation for their injuries and damages by filing a lawsuit against the truck driver and company.
 We understand the importance of acting fast in order to gather evidence that a truck driver was impaired/intoxicated, and we know how to build solid cases that refute trucking companies’ claims that someone other than the truck driver was at fault.

 Seeking Maximum Compensation for Your Damages